Hotmoka/hotmoka/io-hotmoka-tutorial/tutorial-md/ProgrammingHotmoka.md

 We conclude this section with a formal definition of storage objects.
-We have already said that storage objects can be kept in the store of a node and their class must extend `io.takamaka.code.lang.Storage`.
+We have already said that storage objects can be kept in the store of a node and that their class must extend `io.takamaka.code.lang.Storage`.
 But there are extra constraints.
 Namely, fields of a storage objects are part of the representation of such objects and must, themselves, be kept in store.
 Hence, a storage object: